Generic BSN Degree

 Generic Bachelor of Science Nursing Program

-Holy Names University’s Generic BSN Program offers admission during the Summer semester, which begins in May.
+Holy Names University’s Generic BSN program offers admission during the Summer semester only, which begins in May.
 In order to be considered for the program, applicants must have all HNU General Education requirements and nursing prerequisites completed.
 Incomplete applications to the Generic BSN program will not be reviewed for admission, so applicants are strongly encouraged to check the applicant portal to ensure all required documents have been received.